How to Spend your Retirement Savings (1): How much can I spend from my investments?

 Does this mean that the retiree wishing to spend from $1 million in investments is confined to choosing among these spending profiles?
 Of course not!
 The purpose of this exercise is to show that they need not confine themselves to the standard flat or inflation adjusted spending profiles which every financial advisor seems to recommend.
 No, they can vary it according to the financial milestones which they wish to attain in retirement, for example planning for a big trip to mark an anniversary, or making a gift to the grandchildren at a certain age, or even just making sure that the remainder of some liabilities like mortgages or insurance premiums are paid off early in retirement.
 As long as the simulation analysis shows that the chosen spending profile is sustainable, then they should go for it!

 And that’s not all – in Singapore at least, we are all going to retire with a tidy sum in our CPF Retirement Accounts which will be put into CPF Life.
 As we show up top, the curious nature of an annuity like CPF Life is that it can protect against inflation very well, thanks to the longevity returns in later years baked into its design (see here for how an annuity works).
 So there is scope for pairing the mandatory CPF Life Escalating Plan annuity with a Yield Shield portfolio to increase the amount we can spend profiles in retirement from our investments!
 This is what we will look into in our next post.
+We shall also look at putting all these findings together to work out how much it costs to retire early in Singapore.
 Stay posted!